-3.3.6 Wildlife
+3.3.7 Wildlife

-The Review Board notes that Section 79 of the federal Species at Risk Act requires that all SARA-listed species be identified and any adverse impacts of a development on them be thoroughly assessed and mitigated, regardless of whether the impacts are deemed "significant".
+The Review Board notes that Section 79 of the federal Species at Risk Act (SARA) requires that all SARA-listed species be identified and any adverse impacts of a development on them be thoroughly assessed and mitigated, regardless of whether the impacts are deemed "significant".
 Cumulative effects on wildlife are examined in section 3.6.
+The developer will:

 - Describe potential effects from the NICO Project on wildlife and its habitat.
 This will include impacts on hoofed mammals, large carnivores, furbearers (terrestrial and aquatic), and migratory birds.
-This description will consider: - o direct and indirect habitat loss - o behavioural disturbance from NICO Project activities - o barriers to movements

-- o impacts related to increased access, and - o any other sources of direct or indirect mortality. - Special consideration is required for species that are harvested, and for species of wildlife at risk (SARA and COSEWIC listed species). - Describe any mitigation proposed to avoid or reduce impacts to wildlife, and predict the final impact after mitigation.
+This description will consider: - o direct and indirect habitat loss; - o behavioural disturbance from NICO Project activities: - o barriers to movements: - o energetic costs from disturbance and barriers to movement; - o impacts related to increased access; and - o any other sources of direct or indirect mortality. - Special consideration is required when looking at potential impacts on species that are harvested, and for species of wildlife at risk (SARA and Committee on the Status of Endangered Wildlife in Canada (COSEWIC) listed species). - Describe any mitigation proposed to avoid or reduce impacts to wildlife, and predict any residual impacts.